Narayanganj District: Flora

 Almost the whole of Narayanganj district lies on the meander flood plain.
-Most of this area is now flooded only by rain-water.
+Most of this area is now flooded only by rainwater.
 Only minor areas near the Old Brahmaputra, Meghna, Shitalakshya and Dhaleswari rivers are affected by river water and receive fresh silt deposits.
 A wide variety of soils occurs in this district.

 Fauna

 Mammals

 Mammals that are commonly seen in the district are Indian pipistrelle (Pipistrellus coromandra).

 Birds

 The most common birds of the district include doel, salik, crow and duck.

 Fish

-In the river, canal, beels, and ponds there are various kinds of fish, but because of water pollution, it is very hard to see fish in the river.
+In the river, canals, beels, and ponds there are various kinds of fish, but because of water pollution, it is very hard to see fish in the river.